Explore the Narrabri Region these School Holidays

 Don’t forget to pack some snags for the sausage sizzle in Dawsons Spring when you’re done.

 Want to swap the bush tracks for something out of this world?
-Head 25km west of Narrabri to the CSIRO Australia Telescope Compact Array.
+Head 25km west of Narrabri to the Paul Wild Observatory.

 Here, six giant antennas stretch across the plains, scanning the skies for signals we can’t even see with our eyes.
 The free viewing deck and displays are perfect for kids who love science, space or just asking “what’s up there?”